pingswept/me30-website/content/notes/arduino-programming.md

 Notes:

-1.  you can leave off the "else" part if you want.
+1. You can leave off the "else" choice if you only want the first part of the conditional.
 2. A very common error is to use = (which assigns a value to a variable) instead of == (which tests one expression against another)

 ### for